Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Data processing

 From the OSKAR-simulated sky data, we use the imaging software WSCLEAN to taper, grid and Fourier transform the visibilities.
 The software can also perform deconvolution of the dirty beam to produce cleaned images.
 Specifically, the imager processes ungridded visibilities, stored in CASA MeasurementSet (MS) format \citep{2022PASP..134k4501C} and described by

-where $u$, $v$ and $w$ are the baseline coordinates in the interferometric array, $A(l,m)$ is the primary beam attenuation, $I$ is the sky specific intensity and $l$ and $m$ are cosine sky coordinates \citep{2017isra.book.....T}.
+where $u$, $v$ and $w$ are the baseline coordinates in the interferometric array, $A(l,m)$ is the beam attenuation, $I$ is the sky specific intensity and $l$ and $m$ are cosine sky coordinates \citep{2017isra.book.....T}.

-Images produced by WSCLEAN are typically convolved with the synthesized beam, also referred to as the point-spread function (PSF), determined by baseline configuration of the array and instrumental weighting.
-The dirty synthesized beam will be replaced with a clean beam when finer source structures need to be revealed.
+Images produced by WSCLEAN are typically convolved with the synthesised beam, also referred to as the point-spread function (PSF), determined by baseline configuration of the array and instrumental weighting.
+The dirty synthesised beam will be replaced with a clean beam when finer source structures need to be revealed.
 Meanwhile, power-spectrum estimation also requires removing the PSF dependence to convert flux density to brightness temperature.
 These procedures are detailed below and in Section~\ref{sec:power_spectrum_estimation}.
 Formally, a sky image and its PSF response image can be expressed as:

-where $V$ is the reconstructed visibility from $w$-term correction and gridding.
+where $V$ is the reconstructed visibility from $w$-term correction and gridding and $W$ is the weighted transfer function determined from the antenna response pattern and any applied weighting \citep{2017isra.book.....T}.
 In the context of wide-field imaging, the approximation that $\sqrt{1-l^2-m^2} = 1$ in Equation~\ref{eq:vis} does not hold and sky curvature needs to be taken into account.
-In this case, a ``w-term'' is used to characterize deviation of the telescope array from an ideal planar configuration \citep{2014MNRAS.444..606O}.
+In this case, a ``w-term'' is used to characterise deviation of the telescope array from an ideal planar configuration \citep{2014MNRAS.444..606O}.